 There may be different rates even within the same country, depending for instance on the profile of the person receiving the per diems or, in any case, according to the rules and procedures of the Beneficiaries.
 Therefore, a student accommodated in a hostel would possibly receive a lower compensation than a person who is supposed to be accommodated in a hotel.

-In any event, the maximum per diem rates eligible, may not exceed those normally borne by the Beneficiaries, nor those in force at the time of the mission and published by the European Commission at:
+In any event, the maximum per diem rates eligible, may not exceed those normally borne by the Beneficiary(ies).
+Neither can they exceed those in force at the time of contract signature and published by the European Commission at: